COES for consumers

 Auditors from TechSafe Australia may visit your home and ask to view the electrical work.
 They have ID cards and will leave a copy of the brochure Safety audit of electricity work (pictured).

-For general advice and information about COES or obtaining a copy of a COES, contact our COES team directly at firstname.lastname@example.org or call 03 9203 9700 – select option 3.
+For general advice and information about COES or obtaining a copy of a COES, please email our COES team directly at firstname.lastname@example.org or call 03 9203 9700 – select option 3.